GenericMappingTools/pygmt/MAINTENANCE.md

 2. Update the version number and sha256 hash on `recipe/meta.yaml`.
 You can get the hash from the PyPI "Download files" section.
 3. Add or remove any new dependencies (most are probably only `run` dependencies).
-4. Make a new branch, commit, and push your changes **to your fork**.
+4. Make a new branch, commit, and push the changes **to your personal fork**.
 5. Create a PR against the original feedstock master.
 6. Once the CIs are passing, merge the PR or ask a maintainer to do so.